tasnimtGitHub/SLE777-AT4-Group-3/README.md

 Load the desired R script.
 Click on the Run button next to the code or use the command line to execute it.
 View Outputs
-Outputs include:

-Tables of CDS lengths
-Codon usage tables
-K-mer counts
-Various plots (bar charts, box plots)
-You can view plots directly in RStudio, or save them as image files using the following commands: # Example of saving a plot png("output_plot.png") plot(data)  # Replace 'data' with your plotting code dev.off()  # Close the device
-How to Raise Issues or Get Help
+## How to Raise Issues or Get Help

-## If you encounter issues or have questions, you can:
+If you encounter issues or have questions, you can:

 Navigate to the repository's Issues tab and create a new issue, providing a detailed description of the problem along with error messages or steps to reproduce the issue.
 Leave comments on the relevant GitHub repository sections for help or suggestions.